AnujaK/chrome-gae-sync/README.md

 ### 1. Google App Engine

 Go to https://appengine.google.com and create a new application (Enter application identifier, title and create it).
-I will use “chrome-gae-sync” as my application identifier in this documentation.
+I will use **chrome-gae-sync** as my application identifier in this documentation.

 TODO : Add More details

 ### 2. Google Developers Console